erikdubois/LinuxMint181i3/README.md

 You can set your mod key.
 I have set mine to the Windows Key

-This line in your config file you set the windows key or super key.
+**This line in your config file will set the windows key or super key.**

 	set $mod Mod4

 Some commands working with the Mod Key (windows key)

-Mod + SHIFT + E  = to exit i3 and log back on with Cinnamon
+$mod + SHIFT + E  = to exit i3 and log back on with Cinnamon

-Mod + D  = dmenu
+$mod + D  = dmenu

-Mod + SHIFT + D = j4_dmenu
+$mod + SHIFT + D = j4_dmenu

-Mod + Enter = terminal
+$mod + Enter = terminal

-Mod + SHIFT + Enter= nemo (file manager)
+$mod + SHIFT + Enter= nemo (file manager)

-Mod + SHIFT + Q = end current program (move mouse over it)
+$mod + SHIFT + Q = end current program (move mouse over it)

 ##Assign section

-Remember the 10 possible screens in the bottom-left corner.
+You will have 10 possible workspaces in the bottom-left corner to choose from.
+They will be visible if a program is activated on them.

 I have positioned some programs on some specific desktops.
+I know them by heart.
+And there is a structure in my system.
+You can see it here down below.

 assign [class="Firefox|Vivaldi-stable|Opera"]                                       → 1
 assign [class="sublime-text|sublime_text|Sublime_text|subl|Subl|subl3|Subl3"]       → 2